Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nguyen Van Linh - Nguyen Huu Tho intersection is preparing to temporarily close for 8 months for construction.

-In the current context, the expressway network along the North-South route is rapidly forming, the Ring Road 3 and Ring Road 2 systems are also under pressure to be closed as quickly as possible.
+In the current context, the North-South expressway network is rapidly being formed, and the Ring Road 3 and Ring Road 2 systems are under pressure to be closed as quickly as possible.
 Not to mention that many national highways passing through other localities have also been expanded.
-Therefore, the city has no choice but to focus on prioritizing the immediate completion of gateway projects.
+Therefore, the city has no other choice but to focus on prioritizing the completion of gateway projects immediately.
 Otherwise, it will become a "bottleneck" that not only causes traffic jams in the inner city but also blocks the traffic and economic flow of the entire region.

-Mr. Tran Quang Lam, Director of the Ho Chi Minh City Department of Transport, affirmed that never before have projects faced such favorable opportunities for implementation and rapid completion as they do now.
+Mr. Tran Quang Lam, Director of the HCM City Department of Transport, affirmed that never before have projects faced such favorable opportunities to be implemented and completed as quickly as they are now.
 Currently, all projects have clearly defined policies, mechanisms, funding sources, and detailed implementation times, and are being prioritized by the leaders of the City People's Committee.
 For example, the Department of Transport is preparing pre-feasibility plans for 5 projects implemented under BOT contracts, striving to submit investment policies in the second quarter, and by the end of the year, prepare feasibility plans and organize bidding to select investors.

-By 2025, these 5 strategic projects will start construction.
-The Thu Thiem 4 bridge project has been completed and submitted to the Department of Planning and Investment for study and appraisal of the pre-feasibility project...
-Along with that, the city has 3 belt routes (2, 3, 4) which are all in the process of implementation.
-Belt route 3 is under construction following the schedule; Belt route 2 has been approved in principle, and is implementing a closed section of the eastern section (from Vo Chi Cong Street to National Highway 1).
-Belt route 4 is also preparing a pre-feasibility study report, implemented one span after Belt route 3, according to the schedule, it will be completed around 2027.
+By 2025, construction of these 5 strategic projects will begin.
+The Thu Thiem 4 bridge project has been completed and submitted to the Department of Planning and Investment for pre-feasibility study and appraisal...
+Along with that, the city has 3 belt routes (2, 3, 4) all in the process of implementation.
+Belt route 3 is under construction following the schedule; Belt route 2 has been approved in principle and is implementing a closed loop of all eastern sections (from Vo Chi Cong Street to National Highway 1).
+Belt route 4 is also preparing a pre-feasibility study report, implemented one span after Belt route 3, according to schedule, it will be completed around 2027.

 All strategic projects are being urgently implemented and will certainly be built and completed in the next few years.
 At that time, urban space and infrastructure space will be expanded, people will clearly see a very different traffic picture of the city.